Finding a Top Financial Advisor Firm in Lincoln, Nebraska

 Plan A Wealth Management

 Last but not least on our list of the top financial advisor firms in Lincoln, Nebraska is Plan A Wealth Management (Plan A).
-It currently runs more than $117 million in assets under management.
 The firm provides portfolio management and financial consultation services to individuals, trusts, estates, corporations and more.

 Plan A doesn’t require a specific initial investment to open an account.
 However, you may face a larger asset-based fee if you have a small balance.
 The maximum annual fee for its advisory services currently stands at 1.50%.

 But unlike the rest of the firms on our list, Plan A doesn’t currently employ certified financial planners (CFP).